Aunt Vadge: pain, yellow discharge, spotting, not resolved by Dalacin

 Hi there Unimproved,

-The baking soda treatment for CV doesn’t always work, and if so, schedule a consultation with a My Vagina practitioner who understands the underlying causes of CV and AV and can help.
+If the baking soda approach doesn’t settle it, you can book a consultation with a My Vagina practitioner who works with the underlying causes of CV and AV.

 Warmest regards,